 Some small business owners may decide to buy environmental liability insurance as a standalone policy.
 In this case, the company's environmental liability risks and coverage needs would play a large role in determining the cost of a policy.

-For example, if an excavation contractor occasionally takes on jobs at sites that previously housed manufacturing or processing facilities, they may deem it necessary to protect themselves from uncovering any unexpected substances with an environmental insurance policy.
+For example, if an excavation contractor occasionally takes on jobs at sites that previously housed manufacturing or processing facilities, or involves visiting non-owned disposal sites, they may deem it necessary to protect themselves from uncovering any unexpected substances with an environmental insurance policy.

 To determine the premium, the insurance provider would consider the contractor's liability exposure and potential risk of facing legal action over accidental release of pollutants or environmental damage.

-While a standalone environmental policy may be more expensive than adding it as an endorsement to your general liability coverage, it is also likely to have fewer coverage limitations, which could make it more suitable for your business needs.
+While a standalone environmental policy may be more expensive than adding it as an endorsement to your general liability coverage, it is also likely to have fewer coverage gaps or exclusions, which could make it more suitable for your business needs.

 Don't see your industry?
 Don't worry.
 We insure most businesses.